geko-crooms/02-flowchart-test/README.md

     Output --> End
    ```

-   Which of the following statements is/are correct?
+   Which of the following statements is/are correct for the process description and flowchart?

    1. The flowchart is wrong, because flowcharts cannot loop back to an earlier decision block.
    2. The flowchart is partially correct, because it outputs the (how many pieces you can cut)+1.